bluefireteam/photo_view/README.md

 ## Inline Usage

-If you want `PhotoView` to scale the image in container with size different than the screen, use `PhotoViewInline` instead.
+`PhotoView` can be used inside a container with size different than the screen.

 ```dart
 @override